withastro/docs/src/pages/en/tutorial/2-astro-pages/index.md

 3. Copy, or retype the contents of `index.astro` into your new `about.astro` file.

     :::note
     Your editor might show a solid white circle on the tab label for this file.
-This means that the file is not yet "saved."
+This means that the file is not yet saved.
 Under the File menu, enable "Auto Save" and you should no longer need to save any files manually.
     :::

 4. Add `/about` to your website preview's URL and check that you can see a page load there.